 Medicare Part D – Medicare Prescription Drug Coverage

 Medicare Part D offers prescription drug coverage to individuals on Medicare.
 Many people get their Part D from their Medicare Advantage plan, but if you choose to stay with Original Medicare, you will need to purchase a Prescription Drug Plan to avoid being penalized by Medicare.
 Part D Prescription Drug Plans (PDPs) are only offered through private insurance companies.

 What is the Premium for Medicare Part D?

-The monthly premium for Medicare Part D is based on the insurance company from which you receive coverage plus your income.
-If you have Part D as part of your Medicare Advantage plan, you are still responsible for the extra premium if your income is above $85,000 a year.
+The monthly premium for Medicare Part D is based on the insurance company from which you receive coverage plus any applicable income adjustments.

 Medicare Part D Co-pays – What you pay: